GENERAL

 Ques: What entrance exams are compulsory?

-Ans: IELTS score of 6.5 overall (no band below 6.0) is commonly accepted as proof of English Proficiency.
+Ans: An IELTS score of 6.5 overall (no band below 6.0) is commonly accepted as proof of English Proficiency.

 Ques: What are the future career options after a Bachelor's of Psychology in Canada?